THE MYSTERY OF KING'S ABBOT* * Christie A. The Mystery of King' s Abbot. M, 1980.

 subtle touch

 II.
 Translate into Russian the sentences given below.
 Make up your own sentences with the italicized word combinations.
-1. He was glad to see a woman in question come out of the shop.

 2. I don't know what to make of the boy's behaviour.